-He was elite or near elite in terms of offensive ability, including a wicked backhand release that left many goalies perplexed, but it was the little things that made Keon such a renowned player.
-His great faceoff ability, his aggressive penalty killing and his profound ability to raise his game another level when it mattered most, are the things that set him apart.
+He was elite or near-elite in terms of offensive ability, including a wicked backhand release that left many goalies perplexed, but it was the little things that made Keon such a renowned defensive forward.
+His great faceoff ability, his aggressive penalty killing and his profound ability to raise his game to another level when it mattered most, are the things that set him apart.

 Quips & Quotes: